Coefficients¶

 Coefficient Manager¶

-functions used in the simulation.
+coefficient functions used in the simulation.

 Once registered, coefficients can be used in reports or exported using the

-Field Exporter
+Field Exporter.

 -